Since 2011, I have used two sleeping quilts on all of my backcountry trips.

 - Katabatic Sawatch 15°F (Long) – 25.5 oz (0.72 kg)

 - Katabatic Palisade 30°F (long) – 10 oz (0.28 kg);

 - Katabatic Sawatch 15°F (long) – 15.8 oz (0.45 kg)

-- Differential cut (i.e. the inner lining is sewn smaller than the outer shell to allow the down optimum space to loft).
+- Differential cut – The inner lining is sewn smaller than the outer shell to allow the down optimum space to loft.

-- Overstuffed neck collar.
+- Neck collar.
 It has two buttons and a drawcord.
+Overstuffed.
 Toasty.

-- No hood (though you can order one separately).
-The lack of a hood is often cited as a reason for not using quilts.
+- No hood (though you can order one separately); The lack of a hood is often cited as a reason for not using quilts.
 However, in my opinion it is no biggie.
 Why?
 Chances are I’m carrying a beanie most of the time anyway, and when added to the hoods I already have on my jackets (i.e. windshirt, down and/or rain), this is generally more than enough to keep my noggin warm.
-If needed, I could even throw on a bandana “pirate-style.”

 - The Katabatic attachment system is the best that I have seen.
 There are two options: